Short QT syndrome

 - Masonic Medical Research Laboratory

-Short QT Syndrome (SQTS) is an inherited channelopathy (disorder which affects the movement of ions through channels with the cell membrane) associated with marked shortened QT intervals and sudden cardiac death (SCD) in individuals with a structurally normal heart.
+Short QT Syndrome (SQTS) is a rare inherited channelopathy (a disorder that affects the movement of ions through channels within the cell membrane) associated with marked shortened QT intervals and sudden cardiac death (SCD) in individuals with a structurally normal heart.
 In contrast to long QT syndrome, another channelopathy, ion channel defects associated with SQTS lead to abnormal abbreviation of repolarization, predisposing affected individuals to a risk of atrial and ventricular arrhythmias.
 (See "Pathophysiology of the long QT syndrome".)

 Since its first report in 2000, significant progress has been made in defining the genetic and cellular basis of SQTS as well as in therapeutic approaches to treating this syndrome.
 SQTS is a genetically heterogeneous disease with six different genes encoding various cardiac ion channels thus far identified.
 Data regarding genotype-phenotype correlation and genotype-specific treatment are promising but limited, primarily due to the lack of clinical cases.

 The clinical presentation, diagnostic approach, and treatment modalities for SQTS will be discussed here.
 SCD and other channelopathies are discussed separately.
-(See "Overview of sudden cardiac arrest and sudden cardiac death" and "Clinical features of congenital long QT syndrome".)
+(See "Overview of sudden cardiac arrest and sudden cardiac death" and "Congenital long QT syndrome: Epidemiology and clinical manifestations".)

 In 1993, it was first proposed that shorter than normal QT intervals (<400 msec) are associated with a 2.4-fold increased risk for SCD .
 An abnormally short QT interval observed before and after runs of VT/VF has been reported anecdotally [2,3].
 Interestingly, certain species of kangaroo, known to have a high incidence of SCD, display an abnormally short QT interval as a normal feature on their electrocardiogram (ECG) [4,5].